 Avocados are rich in many essential vitamins and minerals.
 The most abundant ones are listed below.

-- Potassium: An essential mineral, beneficial for blood pressure control and heart health (18, 19).
-Avocados actually contain more potassium than bananas(1).
+- Potassium: An essential mineral, beneficial for blood pressure control and heart health (

 - Vitamin E: A powerful antioxidant, often found in high amounts in fatty plant foods.

 - Vitamin B6: A group of related vitamins that help convert food into energy.

 - Vitamin C: An antioxidant that is important for immune function and skin health (

 Bottom line: Avocados are rich in many vitamins and minerals, such as B-vitamins, vitamin K, vitamin E, vitamin C, potassium and copper.

 These are the main plant compounds in avocados: